bwfbowen/bwfbowen.github.io/_pages/about.md

 I am a Ph.D. student at Columbia University's School of Engineering and Applied Science, where my research focuses on Reinforcement Learning and Autonomous Driving.

-I hold an M.S. in Operations Research from Columbia University and a B.Mgt in Big Data Management from Peking University.
+I hold an M.S. in Operations Research from Columbia University and a Bachelor in Big Data Management and Applications, minor in Economics from Peking University.

 This website serves as a central hub for my publications, projects, and professional activities.